sdsc/sdsc-summer-institute-2021/0_Preparation/software_requirements.md

 * Computer, a mouse with scroll wheel is strongly recommended.

 * [Download](https://visit-dav.github.io/visit-website/releases-as-tables/) and install VisIt.
 Please do not compile from source unless you are adventurous.

-   ** Install version 3.2.1
+   ** Install version 3.2.1 for windows and linux and 3.2.0 for mac using the dmg installer

-   ** Mac users will need to grant VisIt permissions to read files from locations other than home directory (System preferences > Privacy > Full disk access)
+   ** Mac users may need to grant VisIt permissions to read files from locations other than home directory (System preferences > Privacy > Full disk access)

 * Test run VisIt application on your laptop to make sure it works